quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part66_Kernel-based_Fu.md

 ??x
 The basic idea behind using nearest-neighbor methods (NNM) in reinforcement learning tasks such as pole-balancing is to approximate functions or policies by looking at the closest data points in the feature space.
 In these methods, predictions are made based on a weighted average of the values from nearby training examples.

-For example, when approximating a value function \(V(s)\), instead of fitting a global model, NNM looks for the nearest states to the state \(s\) and uses their values as a basis for prediction.
+For example, when approximating a value function $V(s)$, instead of fitting a global model, NNM looks for the nearest states to the state $ s$ and uses their values as a basis for prediction.
 The weights can be determined by various metrics such as distance or inverse distance.

 ```java
 public class NearestNeighbor {